'Oh my God, is that Bernie Sanders?' Democrats swarm San Francisco

 Biden leads in early polling in the state, but opted not to attend the convention, a move experts said could make him seem above the fray, but could also be risky if Californians come to see him as taking the state for granted.

-As perhaps a sign of the campaign to come, however, the Biden handout led with a swipe at Sanders, a self-described democratic socialist who polls second behind Biden among Democrats.
+In perhaps a sign of the campaign to come, however, the Biden handout led with a swipe at Sanders, a self-described democratic socialist who polls second behind Biden among Democrats.

 A moderate, Biden appeared to be staking a position to the right of Sanders.

-“I love Bernie, but I’m not Bernie Sanders,” Biden says, adding that unlike Sanders he does not blame billionaires for the country’s problems.
+“I love Bernie, but I’m not Bernie Sanders,” Biden says in the handout, adding that unlike Sanders he does not blame billionaires for the country’s problems.
 “The folks at the top aren’t bad guys,” the statement said.

+Colorado governor John Hickenlooper, who calls himself a pragmatic progressive, drew loud and prolonged boos when he told the crowd “Socialism is not the answer.”
+The boos drowned out Hickenlooper’s explanation that as a governor of a “purple” state with mixed Democrat and Republican voters, he was able to enact progressive policies by reaching out to opponents.

+It was not a welcome message at a convention where Sanders and Warren were greeted like rock stars.
+Other attendees emphasized their left-leaning positions, with Harris taking on Trump and demanding the House of Representatives begin impeachment proceedings against him.

 The convention opened with a moment of silence for the 12 victims of a gunman in Virginia Beach on Friday, the latest mass shooting in the nation.

-“We absolutely insist on common-sense gun laws to end this epidemic of gun violence,” Democratic California Governor Gavin Newsom told the crowd of 5,000 delegates, guests and press.

-U.S. House of Representatives Speaker Nancy Pelosi, who represents the San Francisco congressional district, also spoke to the convention.

-Reporting by Sharon Bernstein and Tim Reid; Editing by Paul Simao
+Reporting by Sharon Bernstein and Tim Reid; Editing by Paul Simao and Chris Reese